 The problem is that, the villagers did not feel responsible for the development of those plantations.
-They did not wait twilt the plants get 17 years old as suggested before engaging m) in the North West region of Cameroon.
-The National Forestry CITES Scientific Authority for plant species, October 2010 tation started early by 1999.
-2000 (at 12-13 years rm of both quantity (volume of the barks) and quality By 2002, so 15 years after the first plantations have been settled (1987), the forest administration who was working in partnership with the Birdlife project, initiated a circular letter asking to villagers to wait the control of the forest officers before harvesting their Prunus barks.
+They did not wait twilt the plants get 17 years old as suggested before engaging in harvesting their Prunus.
+This exploitation started early by 1999 - 2000 (at 12-13 years old), so the product was not good in term of both quantity (volume of the barks) and quality (concentration on active compound).
+By 2002, so 15 years after the first plantations have been settled (1987), the forest administration who was working in partnership with the Birdlife project, initiated a circular letter asking to villagers to wait the control of the forest officers before harvesting their Prunus barks.
 The terms used in this letter were not appreciated by the villagers, who thought that the forest administration was trying to have the total control of their plantations.
 Also, the problem of distinction between the conditions of harvesting domestic Prunus and wild Prunus was not clarified by the forest administration.
 According to the current forest legislation, products of domestic origin are not subject to the payment of the regeneration tax.
 This tax is only required for the wild Prunus.
 But the forest administration has never applied this in the field.
 As a consequence of all those problems, villagers started engaging negotiations with some companies to harvest their Prunus out of the control of the forest administration.
 Villagers sold their plantations to the companies who used easily to fell trees and move the maximum of barks.
 The price of tree varied from 4000 FCFA to 8000 FCFA, while that of the kilogram of the barks oscillated between 60 FCFA and 100 FCFA.